karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/deleteUserGroupById.md

-UserGroupApi::deleteUserGroupById — Deletes the userGroup identified by the given id.
+UserGroupApi::deleteUserGroupById — Deletes the user group identified by the given id.